|Parent Project:||Kintamani Coffee Quality Improvement|

 Update January 4, 2018: In the years following this project, I have returned to the mill a couple of times to visit and see how things have progressed and I’m happy to report that they have doubled their fermentation capacity as well as built a permanent solar dryer.
 The solar dryer gives them the ability to dry more coffee on drying racks as opposed to on tarps on the ground.
-Both of these steps give them the ability to improve the baseline quality and quantity of their coffee with relatively little increase in labor—the equivalent of a god-shot for farmers.
+Both of these steps give them the ability to improve the baseline quality and quantity of their coffee with relatively little increase in labor.

 A big part of the Ulian Project is the new wet mill.
 As a discrete, private business entity, the mill will purchase freshly picked cherries from farmers and pickers on the spot and process them to be sold as raw, un-roasted coffee beans.